-New Stapleton Waterfront is an EDC-led initiative to activate a 35-acre waterfront in Downtown Staten Island for public open space, housing, a public school, jobs, transportation and infrastructure improvements, and other economic development.
+New Stapleton Waterfront is an NYCEDC-led initiative to activate a 35-acre waterfront in Downtown Staten Island for public open space, housing, a public school, jobs, transportation and infrastructure improvements, and other economic development.

 - Development to include rental apartments & ancillary commercial space